 Lisa is a tech industry leader with expertise in child safety.
 She is passionate about bringing leading-edge technology to protect vulnerable populations while helping parents to keep their kids safe in the digital age.
 She leads artificial intelligence teams to address the most pressing issues of human trafficking, child sexual abuse material, cyberbullying, mental health, and self harm.
 By leveraging her business development experience, engineering leadership, and passion for shared value, she drove technology solutions to improve the lives of at-risk women and children in collaboration with Intel, Google, Microsoft, Thorn, and the National Center for Missing and Exploited Children.

-Elle (Eleanor) is a former broadsheet journalist, advertising creative and media expert who has focused her skills on the specific marketing needs of peer-to-peer marketplaces.
+Elle (Eleanor) is the Chair of the Advisory Board, a former broadsheet journalist, advertising creative and media expert who has focused her skills on the specific marketing needs of peer-to-peer marketplaces.
 She co-founded RUDE Communications in 2016, the first PR agency to focus on the sharing economy.
 She is now Director and ‘Gang Leader’ of GangHut, which provides specialist marketing and growth strategies for two-sided marketplaces.
 Passionate about the potential of P2P to democratise individuals and empower communities, Elle is originally from Oxford and was educated at Edinburgh University, where she now lives.
 She divides her time between the Scottish capital, London and Google Hangouts, thanks to GangHut’s international client base.

 Michael Yoch (Chicago, IL)